christophercalm/personal-blog/posts/automated-sms-with-twilio-ecs-ecr.md

 ### Motivation:

 Remembering birthdays has been a singularly difficult task for me.
 Rather than improving myself and my memory, I decided to have technology fix my problem for me while, at the same time, learning about that mysterious world of ops and sysadmin.
 I also find automated SMS systems that aren't used for spam to be very interesting.
-In the short space of time where social media had taken over, but cellphones did not have reliable internet connection, there were SMS gateways that allowed the user to interact with the internet.
+In the short space of time that social media had taken over, but cellphones did not have a reliable internet connection, there were SMS gateways that allowed the user to interact with the internet.
 One was able to post on Facebook, tweet a tweet, or get answers to homework problems -- all without having an internet connection.
-In this spirit, I wanted to create a long running script that would periodically check if there were any upcoming birthdays in my list, and send me a message with their age and birthday if so.
+In this spirit, I wanted to create a long running script that would periodically check if there were any upcoming birthdays on my list, and send me a message with their age and birthday if so.

 ### Stack Chosen: